denten-books/plain-text/4-screen.md

 it reveals itself to be more digital than digital video, particularly if we take "digital" to mean "discrete" and "differentiated."
 The incongruity between detailed material contexts of perception and theoretical speculation points to a confusion in the common terms.
-Since the screen plays a key part in the reception of all "digital" media, film and text, we must carefully peel apart the layers of the visible image to reveal the mechanics of projection.
+Since screens play a key part in the reception of all "digital" media, film and text, we must carefully peel apart the layers of the visible image to reveal the mechanics of projection.

 Second, it seems that the material properties involved in our understanding of